Motorsport in Australia: Speedway bikes

 Australia also hosts a round of the Speedway Grand Prix World Championship series for Motorcycle speedway.
 The first Speedway Grand Prix of Australia was held in 2002 at the Stadium Australia in Sydney.
-After being left off the SGP calendar between 2003–2014, the Grand Prix returned to Australia in 2015 at Melbourne's Docklands Stadium.
+After being left off the SGP calendar between 2003 and 2014, the Grand Prix returned to Australia in 2015 at Melbourne's Docklands Stadium.
 Australia's first ever recorded motorsport World Champion was Sydney rider Lionel Van Praag who won the inaugural Speedway World Championship in 1936 at the Wembley Stadium in London, England.
 Australia has produced 5 Individual Speedway World Champions who have won 8 World Championships between them.
 Van Praag (1936), Bluey Wilkinson (1938), Jack Young (1951 and 1952 – Speedway's first dual champion), Jason Crump (2004, 2006 and 2009) and Chris Holder (2012).
 The Australian team has also won the motorcycle speedway World Team Cup / World Cup on 4 occasions (1976, 1999, 2001 and 2002).
 Australian riders have also been successful in the U/21 Speedway World Championship with wins for Steve Baker (1983), Leigh Adams (1992), Jason Crump (1995) and Darcy Ward (2009 and 2010).

+Sidecar Speedway

+Sidecar Speedway is believed to have originated in Australia and has been popular there ever since with the first Australian Championship taking place at the Exhibition Speedway in Melbourne in 1931.
+Ever since, sidecar speedway has been one of the most popular categories in Australian speedway at both capital city tracks such as the Sydney Showground Speedway, Brisbane Exhibition Ground, Rowley Park Speedway and the Claremont Speedway, while country tracks such as the Broken Hill Speedway, Olympic Park in Mildura and the Riverview Speedway in Murray Bridge have involved sidecars since the 1940s.
+Motorcycling Australia have also allowed riders from England to compete but no recent success has been recorded.
+Another big event is the Australian Pairs title, where the best riders from each state pair up and compete against other states.
+The Australian Pairs championship and the 'individual' championship are usually run on the same track over consecutive days.